Facebook post: Missing Davidson teacher dead in Mexico

 According to the Davidson College Alumni Facebook page, 34-year-old Braxton-Andrew disappeared after going on a walk in Urique, Mexico.

-NBC Charlotte talked to people at local businesses and others walking by in downtown Davidson; some either know Braxton-Andrew or they know somebody who knows him.
+NBC Charlotte talked to people at local businesses and others walking by in downtown Davidson; some either knew Braxton-Andrew or they knew somebody who knew him.
 Now, all of them are rallying around the same cause.

-Leigh-Ann Mueller said she doesn’t know Braxton-Andrew personally, but she has a lot of mutual friends with him.
+Leigh-Ann Mueller said she didn’t know Braxton-Andrew personally, but she has a lot of mutual friends with him.

 “Davidson is such a small town community that when one of our own has something going on, whether you know that person or not, the whole town tends to rally around that person,” Mueller said.

-Braxton-Andrew is an eighth-grade Spanish teacher at Woodlawn School in Mooresville, according to the school’s website.
+Braxton-Andrew was an eighth-grade Spanish teacher at Woodlawn School in Mooresville, according to the school’s website.
 On Facebook, one person posted “Patrick’s mentoring, patience, and support has been invaluable to our family."

 %INLINE%